Sealing99/Sealing99/README.md

 ## Coding Style

-Please note that this is not one language, I mixed multiple to show for more ka
+Please note that this is not one language, I mixed multiple for more variety.

 ```
 class ExampleClass {